Friday, 25 November 2022

 Promenading Bergmannstraße (which makes for the Southern border of Marheinekeplatz) to the West you will find Fratelli La Bionda, a decent Italian pizzeria using organic flour and tomatoes for their pizze.
 No place for lunch since the restaurant does not open before evening.
 If you take your seat around the tables on the sidewalk in front of the restaurant, opposing a park with a children's playground you will kindly be asked to move inside around half past 9 pm.
 Since the eateries covered below all close between 8 and 9 pm (or even earlier during the weekend) this place is the only option for your evening out covered in this post.

 This nicely restored mall is a Mekka for foodies.
-Opposite Friesenstraße you will find Bio-Buffet, a whole-organic burger place.
-Although vegan burgers, soups and fries are served, too, their focus is on organic meat.
+Opposite Friesenstraße you will find Piechas Bio-Buffet, a slow-food whole-organic grill.
+Although vegan and vegetarian dishes are offered, too, their focus is clearly on organic meat, from nose to tail.
 Arguably Berlin's best beef burgers are served here, and unlike other places they won't cook your meat to death when you forget to order rare.
 If you want to try Berliner Currywurst (curried sausage) and other German meat dishes at all – so here.
 Heavily frequented during lunch hours service can be a bit bumpy, and more frequent cleaning of the bar tables would often be nice.
 You can choose from an impressive range of organic softdrinks, or have beer or very decent cider made from apples organically grown in the wild of Berlin's surroundings.
 Mayonaise and ketchup for your fries have to be ordered separately.

 For the sweet tooth

 Italian-style organic coffee drinks can also be had from the Tanne b ice-cream parlour on the crossing of Zossener and Bergmannstraße.
 They use organic milk for their all-natural ice-creams served in vegan cones, and offer vegan options, too.
 Children are served slightly smaller scoops for the price of 80 cents (instead of 1.20 euros for regular servings).
 In 2019 the ice-cream season has been announced to start 7th March.

 Around the corner from Fratelli La Bionda you'll find cosy Cafe Conni Island where you can treat yourself with lovely home-made, partially organic cakes and a coffee drink made with organic milk.
 The place is run by an artist whom you can hire to paint your walls with art, and since she usually serves herself the opening hours are restricted to afternoons and the second half of the week.

 With a branch of the vegan supermarket chain Veganz on the first floor of Marheineke-Markthalle facing Marheinekeplatz, a branch of Berlin-based organic wholesale chain Bio-Company on Bergmannstraße/Friesenstraße crossing and an Alnatura branch on the East-side of the park, all with liberal opening hours compared to German standards it's hard to find an excuse for not buying organic.
 The Bio-Company bakery booth even opens for the early bird at 7:30 am.

 The Japanese go mad about Trippen shoes, and if you go for fairly and eco-consciously produced leather shoes of unusual design (some of the soles alone can be considered art) the Trippen factory outlet near tube stop Schlesisches Tor is definitely worth a visit.
 Unlike in their stylish flagship store within Hackesche Höfe you have to browse shoe boxes for your size, and all the pairs are remaining stock or have small defects like miscolourings.
 In return prices are well below usual market price.
 You will find children's, women's and men's shoes (even the ones better described as sculptures are astonishingly comfy), and the staff is very helpful.

-Another of the probably many organic groceries turned partially organic eateries and delis is Der Milchladen ("The milk shop") near tube stop Moritzplatz.
-More styled than Schulz&Korn, in the heart of what is dubbed the wild and autonomous migrant Kreuzberg you can have a hearty lunch, sandwiches, coffee and (cheese) cake as well as breakfast, vegan, vegetarian and omnivore.
+One of the many organic groceries turned partially organic eateries and delis is Der Milchladen ("The milk shop") near tube stop Moritzplatz.
+In the heart of what is dubbed the wild and autonomous migrant Kreuzberg you can have a hearty lunch, sandwiches, coffee and (cheese) cake as well as breakfast, vegan, vegetarian and omnivore.

 The place is situated a few steps from the flagship store of one of the oldest eco-conscious Berlin fashion labels, Luzifer in Oranienstraße.
 All their clothes are made of linen and hemp, and unlike other labels they don't have short-lived collections: If you wore out your favourite dress, shirt or pair of trousers, you will usually be able to buy a replacement.
 When my favourite dress (of which I had two copies) after ten years continous use had too many holes they happily made a new one of the good parts for a very competitive price.
 They offer both, a men's and a women's collection, and you will often be served a tisane or a cookie in their light and friendly showroom.